Tag

 7. Zorin OS

-Windows users make up a huge chunk of the crowd that switches to Linux.
+Windows users make up a huge chunk of the crowd that to Linux.
 Hence, one of the top priorities of a few Linux distros is to make them feel at home.
 That’s exactly what Zorin OS does with its impeccable UI experience.
 Its clean, polished UI does give out the feeling of a completely revamped experience while still retaining the bits of Windows UI to comfort ex-Windows users.

 Zorin OS